kevinolega/callcentertrainingtips/_posts/2018-10-12-convergys-fail.md

 She was lying.

-When they say "we'll call you" they wont.
+When they say "we'll call you" they won't.

 I didn't know how to feel.